NLnetLabs/cascade/doc/manual/source/key-management.rst

 or not), the lifetimes of keys and signatures, etc.

-In addition to the configuration and state files, the key manager maintains files for keys that are stored on in the filesystem.
+In addition to the configuration and state files, the key manager maintains files for keys that are stored in the filesystem.

 The key manager supports importing existing keys, both standalone public keys as well as public/private key pairs can be imported.